bparanj/crystal/computer/terms/thunderbolt.md

 | **Special Features**  | Widely adopted, cost-effective, versatile | Continuous data streaming, stable for video/audio | Combines multiple protocols (PCIe, DisplayPort, USB), high speed, versatile |

 ### Summary
-- **USB**: Widely used, cost-effective, versatile, suitable for most peripheral devices, but typically slower than Thunderbolt.
+- **USB**: Widely used, cost-effective, versatile, suitable for most peripheral devices, but  slower than Thunderbolt.
 - **FireWire**: Preferred in the past for video/audio due to continuous data streaming capabilities, but declining in use.
 - **Thunderbolt**: High-speed, versatile, supports multiple protocols, ideal for high-performance applications and professional use, but more expensive.